TolikPylypchuk/SharpHook/SharpHook/README.md

 An `EmptyLogSource` class is also available - this class doesn't listen to the libuiohook logs and can be used instead of `LogSource` in release builds.

+### Testing

+SharpHook provides two classes which make testing easier.
+They aren't required since mocks can be used instead, but unlike mocks, no setup is required to use these classes.

+`SharpHook.Testing.TestGlobalHook` provides an implementation of `IGlobalHook` and `IEventSimulator` which can be used for testing.
+When the `Run` or `RunAsync` method is called, it will dispatch events using the various `Simulate` methods from `IEventSimulator`.

+If this class is used as an `IEventSimulator` in tested code, then the `SimulatedEvents` property can be checked to see which events were simulated using the test instance.

+If an `IReactiveGlobalHook` is needed for testing, then `ReactiveGlobalHookAdapter` can be used to adapt an instance of `TestGlobalHook`.

+If the low-level functionality of SharpHook should be mocked, or mocking should be pushed as far away as possible, then `SharpHook.Testing.TestProvider` can be used.
+It implements every interface in the `SharpHook.Providers` namespace and as such it can be used instead of a normal low-level functionality provider.

+Like `TestGlobalHook`, this class can post events using the `PostEvent` method and dispatch them if `Run` was called.
+It also contains the `PostedEvents` property.

 ## Icon